brandone-lance/python/simpleNeuralNetwork/README.md

 hidden layer.

 This is pretty rough around the edges.
-Mostly this was to teach myself the basics of how a neural network can be build from the ground up.
+Mostly this was to teach myself the basics of how a neural network can be built from the ground up.
 In that respect, it serves its purpose.